“Successful cancer immunotherapy treatments mimic core aspects of the body’s anti-viral immune response.”

 How is our VST Platform widely applicable?

-Oncolytic viruses selectively replicate & destroy cancer cells.
-Combining VSTs with oncolytic viruses boosts the innate & adaptive immune response against the tumor.
-We are now preparing for a Phase I clinical trial which combines oncolytic viruses and VSTs to treat squamous cell head and neck cancers.
+Oncolytic viruses selectively replicate and destroy cancer cells.
+Combining VSTs with oncolytic viruses boosts the innate and adaptive immune response against the tumor.
+Combination of the two are being used to treat squamous cell head and neck cancers in an upcoming Phase 1 clinical trial.